-Based on discussions with UMass Facilities Departments, it is not anticipated that any workers would come in routine contact with the encapsulated surfaces beyond routine cleaning and planned maintenance activities.
-It is not anticipated that workers performing routine cleaning would require any special training or need to take extra precautions due to the presence of the new caulk encapsulant; however, UMass will conduct general awareness training for cleaning personnel to ensure they are aware of the importance of maintaining the caulk encapsulant.
+Based on discussions with UMass Facilities Department, it is not anticipated that any workers would come in routine contact with the encapsulated surfaces beyond routine cleaning and planned maintenance activities.
+It is not anticipated that workers performing routine cleaning would require any special training or need to take extra precautions due to the presence of the new encapsulant; however, UMass will conduct general awareness training for cleaning personnel to ensure they are aware of the importance of maintaining the sealant/encapsulant.
+The University will incorporate this training into its routine and scheduled training for asbestos-containing materials consistent with the asbestos regulations.
+This one-time training is conducted once per month.
+The University will prepare an annual awareness update on the window conditions and make this available to personnel via e-mail or postings.

 For any non-routine projects or maintenance activities that involve work on the windows, relevant and appropriate worker training requirements and procedures specific to the task will be developed and implemented.
 Current UMass procedures dictate that all work that impacts building materials, including window glazing sealants, must undergo an "all hazard review".
 This review would indicate that the LGRC window glazing sealant has been flagged as a PCB and asbestos-containing material.
 As such, any work that will disturb the window glazing sealant will be conducted by appropriately trained workers following the necessary work procedures for containments (polyethylene sheeting, etc.) and disposal.
-Any window glazing removed will be disposed as > 50 ppm PCB wastes.
+Any window glazing removed will be disposed as ≥ 50 ppm PCB wastes.
 These activities will be reported to EPA in the referenced report.